ArrowrIcon Home icon

 Early 1900s shop scales suitable with a flat marble pan suitable for weighing out butter and cheese

-The 'goods' pans of the scales above and next are both flat and easy to clean, making them suitable for weighing out fats and cheese - although in practice a fresh piece of greaseproof paper was placed on the pan for each customer in which their purchase was later wrapped.
+The 'goods' pans of the scales above and next are both flat and easy to clean, making them suitable for weighing out fats and cheese - although in practice a fresh piece of greaseproof paper would be placed on the pan for each customer in which their purchase was later wrapped.
 The pan shown above is marble and the next one is china.
 They would have been used by grocers.
 Photographed at Milestones Museum in Basingstoke and the Museum of Nottingham Life.

 Early 1900s shop scales suitable with a flat china pan suitable for weighing out butter and cheese